insongkim/polnet/README.md

 Installation
  -------------------------

-There is currently no package available for the LNSM model on CRAN.
+There is currently no package available for the LNSM or biLCM models on CRAN.
 It is possible to download the package through GitHub instead.

 First, make sure the `devtools` package is installed.
 ``` r